AlexsLemonade/refinebio-js/README.md

 </details>

 ---
 #### qn_targets
 This resource can be used to get the organisms which have available QN Targets.
-This may return a list of all organisms with or without filtering or detailed view of the Quantile Normalization file for an organism by its name.
+This may return a list of all organisms with or without filtering or a detailed view of the Quantile Normalization file for an organism by its name.

 Please view the API documentation for more details.
 | Action | Type | ReDoc | SwaggerUI |